-For actuarial exemption purposes, the appointed actuarial independent examiner will base their recommendations for an exemption in the corresponding CT subject, on a student's performance in the final examination
+For actuarial exemption purposes, the appointed actuarial independent examiner will base their recommendations for an exemption in the corresponding Core Principle subject, on a student's performance in the final examination

 For the research module (ST6009), you will study a number of problems, specific to the insurance and financial sector, and use the methodologies developed in the earlier modules to analyse such problems and produce oral and written reports on your work.

 Our teaching staff includes academics from the School of Mathematical Sciences, qualified actuaries, leading mathematicians, financial mathematicians, and statisticians who are nationally and internationally recognised for their research.
 This expertise ensures that what we teach you is current and applicable to the real workplace and current economy.